Search or filter publications

 Mullish BH, McDonald JAK, Marchesi JR, 2022,

-Mechanisms of efficacy of intestinal microbiota transplant: do not forget the metabolites
+Intestinal microbiota transplantation: do not forget the metabolites

 • Journal article